Samsung/tizen-docs/docs/application/dotnet/tutorials/sec-privileges.md

 according to their hierarchy:

--   The public level is the minimum privilege level, which means that any application developed using the Tizen Studio can use these privileges.
+-   The public level is the minimum privilege level, which means that any application developed using Tizen Studio can use these privileges.
 -   The partner level privileges require at least a partner-signed certificate which is granted to developers who have a business